-- (1) The ballot box shall be opened and all votes shall be tallied in the presence of the entire election board; - (2) One of the commissioners shall take one ballot from the box at a time and shall determine if the ballot is properly signed by the two poll clerks of the receiving board.
-If not properly signed, the ballot shall be placed in an envelope for the purpose, without unfolding it.
-Any ballot which does not contain the proper signatures shall be challenged.
-If an accurate accounting is made for all ballots in the precinct in which the ballot was voted and no other challenge exists against the voter, the ballot shall be counted at the canvas.
-If properly signed, the commissioner shall hand the ballot to a team of commissioners of opposite politics, who shall together read the votes marked on the ballot for each office.
-Write-in votes for election for any person other than an official write-in candidate shall be disregarded; - (3) The commissioner responsible for removing the ballots from the box shall keep a tally of the number of ballots as they are removed and whenever the number shall equal the number of voters entered on the pollbook minus the number of provisional ballots, as determined according to subsection (a) of this section, any other ballot found in the ballot box shall be placed in the same envelope with unsigned ballots not counted, without unfolding the same or allowing anyone to examine or know the contents thereof, and the number of excess ballots shall be recorded on the envelope; - (4) Each poll clerk shall keep an accurate tally of the votes cast by marking in ink on tally sheets, which shall be provided for the purpose, so as to show the number of votes received by each candidate for each office and for and against each issue on the ballot; and - (5) When the reading of the votes is completed, the ballot shall be immediately strung on a thread.
+(1) The ballot box shall be opened and all votes shall be tallied in the presence of the entire election board;

+(2) One of the commissioners shall take one ballot from the box at a time and shall

+27 determine if the ballot is properly signed by the two poll clerks of the receiving board.
+If not properly 28 signed, the ballot shall be placed in an envelope for the purpose, without unfolding it.
+Any ballot 29 which does not contain the proper signatures shall be challenged.
+If an accurate accounting is 30 made for all ballots in the precinct in which the ballot was voted and no other challenge exists against the voter, the ballot shall be counted at the canvas.
+If properly signed, the commissioner 31 32 shall hand the ballot to a team of commissioners of opposite politics, who shall together read the 33 votes marked on the ballot for each office.
+Write-in votes for election for any person other than an 34 official write-in candidate shall be disregarded:

+(3) The commissioner responsible for removing the ballots from the box shall keep a tally of the number of ballots as they are removed and whenever the number shall equal the number of voters entered on the pollbook minus the number of provisional ballots, as determined according to subsection (a) of this section, any other ballot found in the ballot box shall be placed in the same envelope with unsigned ballots not counted, without unfolding the same or allowing anyone to examine or know the contents thereof, and the number of excess ballots shall be recorded on the envelope;

+42 (4) Each poll clerk shall keep an accurate tally of the votes cast by marking in ink on tally 43 sheets, which shall be provided for the purpose, so as to show the number of votes received by 44 each candidate for each office and for and against each issue on the ballot; and

+45 (5) When the reading of the votes is completed, the ballot shall be immediately strung on a46 thread.

-(d) For absentee ballots delivered by mail or otherwise received by the county clerk, not sooner than the seventh day before the date of an election, the county clerk may begin the process of pre-canvass, in accordance with a security plan approved by the Secretary of State.
+47 (d) For absentee ballots delivered by mail or otherwise received by the county clerk, not 48 sooner than the seventh day before the date of an election, the county clerk may begin the process 49 of pre-canvass, in accordance with a security plan approved by the Secretary of State.

-- (1) "Pre-canvass" shall mean inspection of the voter declaration on the ballot return envelope, opening of all envelopes containing completed absentee ballots, removal of such ballots from the envelopes, preparation of the ballots for counting.
-Pre-canvass may include counting, computing, and tallying of the votes reflected on the ballots. - (2) The county clerk may take any other actions that are necessary to count ballots delivered by mail or deposited at authorized drop-off locations.
-Such other actions may include notifications of voters to cure ballot deficiencies, pursuant to §3-6-7(b). - (3) Pre-canvass shall not include the recording or publishing of the votes reflected on the ballots.
+50 (1) For purposes of this section, "pre-canvass" means inspection of the voter declaration 51 on the ballot return envelope, opening of all envelopes containing completed absentee ballots, 52 removal of such ballots from the envelopes, preparation of the ballots for counting.
+Pre-canvass

+53 may include counting, computing, and tallying of the votes reflected on the ballots.

+54 (2) The county clerk may take any other actions that are necessary to count ballots 55 delivered by mail or deposited at authorized drop-off locations.
+Such other actions may include 56 notifications of voters to cure ballot deficiencies, pursuant to §3-6-7(b) of this code.

+57 (3) Pre-canvass shall not include the recording or publishing of the votes reflected on the 58 ballots.